OpenSILEX/opensilex/opensilex-doc/src/main/resources/opensilex-nosql/mongodb/services/MongoDao.md

 If this semantic don't match with your requirement you can :
 - Just pass a custom `CountOptions` inside the `MongoSearchQuery` for `searchWithPagination(MongoSearchQuery)` and `searchAsStreamWithPagination(MongoSearchQuery)`
-- Just pass a custom `CountOptions` inside the `count(session, filter, countOptions)` method
-- Override the `MongoReadWriteDao.getDefaultCountOptions(F)` method
+- Override the `MongoReadWriteDao.getDefaultSearchCountOptions(F)` method
-  - Note this method is used by the 3 methods (count, search and searchAsStream)

 ## MongoDBServiceV2